 A previous version of this article included the Peloton Tread.
 However, on May 5, 2021, the U.S. Consumer Product Safety Commission (CPSC) and Peloton announced voluntary recalls of the company's Tread and Tread+ treadmills due to multiple injuries and one death.
 We immediately removed it from this article.

-The elliptical is a favorite for people who want low-impact cardio, whether they're recovering from an injury, working out at eight months pregnant or just looking for something a little gentler.
+The elliptical is a favorite for people who want low-impact cardio, whether they're recovering from an injury, working out while pregnant or looking for something gentler on the joints.
 If the treadmill is too high-impact for you, the elliptical may be a better option.

 "In addition to increasing the elevation, resistance and stride length, you can also focus on increasing and decreasing the steps per minute [for a more intense workout]," he says.